 However, when current-limiting overcurrent devices are used, only the component SCCR can be increased.
 It is not permitted to increase the branch-circuit overcurrent device interrupting rating.

 The final step is verifying the lowest interrupting rating of the overcurrent devices in the industrial control panel.
 If this is lower than any power circuit component after the steps above, the assembly SCCR is lowered to this value.

 Although the overall process may seem simple and straightforward, understanding the rules of UL 508A Supplement SB and the proper application of devices is a complex and challenging concept.
 This is especially true with regards to the use of current-limiting devices as noted in step 2.

 Want to learn more?
-Join UL and Eaton's Bussmann division experts for a live webinar on October 30th at 10am CST as they delve further into determining SCCR for industrial control panels as per the 3rd edition of UL 508A.
+Join UL and Eaton's Bussmann division experts for an on-demand webinar as they delve further into determining SCCR for industrial control panels as per the 3rd edition of UL 508A.